Abhinavexists/Brieflet/README.md

 # Brieflet: Research Paper Summarization and Analysis

 Brieflet is a powerful tool that streamlines the process of understanding and extracting insights from research papers.
-It combines state-of-the-art machine learning models to automate the classification of research domains and generation of paper summaries, saving you valuable time and effort.
+It combines machine learning models to automate the classification of research domains and generation of paper summaries.

 ## Key Features